-Stretch marks are usually not harmful by themselves.
+Stretch marks are usually not harmful in and of themselves.
 In few cases they may be indicative of an underlying medical condition.
-As mentioned they are also seen in Cushing’s Syndrome or Marfan Syndrome.
+As mentioned, they are also seen in Cushing’s Syndrome or Marfan Syndrome.

 There are many “treatments” for stretch marks.
-Most gels, lotions or creams that claim to be effective have no or limited medical evidence to support the claims.
+Most gels, lotions or creams that claim to be effective have no or limited medical evidence, to support their claims.

-Generally speaking, newer stretch marks that are still reddish may respond better or faster than older paler stretch marks.
-We therefore suggest you seek a consultation sooner rather than later for a better and faster results.
+Generally, newer stretch marks that are still reddish may respond better or faster than older paler stretch marks.
+We, therefore, suggest you seek a consultation, sooner rather than later, for better and faster results.

 You can read more about the treatment option below.